harshvardhaniimi/personal-website/content/blog/2023-04-26-gpt/index.Rmd

 ## Acknowledgements

-This document was prepared to inform and educate students, faculty, and members of the UT ChatGPT Subcommittee of the ChatGPT Taskforce, especially Prof Chuanren Liu who coordinated the entire process.
-The sub-committee's feedback has been crucial in shaping the guidance on this subject, and their contributions are greatly appreciated.
-Special thanks go to Sally Harris and her students for their detailed and constructive feedback on earlier drafts.
-The opportunity to contribute to this important work has been both rewarding and valuable.
+This document was prepared to inform and educate students, faculty, and the UT ChatGPT sub-committee members of the [ChatGPT Taskforce](https://provost.utk.edu/emergence-of-ai-tools-in-higher-education/).
+We thank Prof Chuanren Liu (Department of Business Analytics and Statistics) for coordinating the ChatGPT Subcommittee and for providing valuable insights into this article.
+The sub-committee members\' feedback has been crucial in shaping this article.

 ## About the Authors